- Step 1: School Visit

 Further details of our assessment process and criteria are outlined in the Admissions FAQs.

-The application for each child (including application form, assessment results and reports from previous schools) will be reviewed by the Vice Principals and a recommendation made to The Principal who will make the final decision as to whether an offer is to be made.
-Following the decision, parents are notified by the Registrar or Admissions Executives as to whether the application has been successful or not.
+The application for each child (including application form, assessment results and reports from previous schools) will be reviewed by The Principal (City Campus) or Vice Principal (Riverside) who will make a recommendation to the Principal.
+The Principal will make the final decision as to whether an offer is to be made.
+Following the decision, parents are notified by a member of the Admissions Team as to whether the application has been successful or not.

 The Acceptance of Place Form must be signed and returned with the Guaranteed Place Fee in strict accordance with the timeline set out in the Letter of Acceptance.
 Failure to comply by the date set out in the Letter of Acceptance may result in the offer being withdrawn and the place being offered to another applicant.